 - One piece forged construction for better balance

-- Available in 8 ounce, 16 ounce and 20 ounce sizes - prices vary
+- This claw hammer is available in 8 ounce, 16 ounce and 20 ounce sizes - prices vary

 - Measures 27 x 11 x 3 cm